|

 the Regiment’s Grenadier & Light Companies were banded together in Battalion

+strength and served as independent bodies.
 The dress of a Soldier of the Battalion Company consisted of a cocked hat

 three cornered, edged with white tape around.
 A Regimental cost of red cloth